What We Knew

 It was also the date of a joint Marshall-Stark memorandum to FDR, the Commander in Chief that stated:

-Marshall and Stark again asked for more time until more men and materiel reached the Philippines.
+Marshall and Stark again asked for more time until more men and material reached the Philippines.
 However, they stood by their agreements with the British and Dutch, while asking that a joint British-American warning be sent to Japan if she should advance into Thailand.

 November 28 brought alarming indications that Japan was getting ready for action.
 A telephone conversation the day before between the Tokyo Foreign Office and one of the Japanese Ambassadors was taped, translated and decoded.
 It told us that "a crisis does appear imminent."
 That same day, FDR and his War Cabinet also read a Tokyo cable to Japan's Washington Ambassadors.
 This cable revealed Japan's highly negative reaction to our ultimatum of the 26th.